wilcocsjr/flexible-area-card/README.md

 *   **Dynamic Grid:** The entity buttons are arranged in a clean grid that adjusts based on the number of entities.
 *   **Compact Mode:** A smaller version of the card that shows only icons for a minimalist dashboard.
 *   **Tap Actions:** Supports `tap_action` for navigating to another view or calling a service when the main card area is clicked.
+*   **Custom Button Actions:** Override the default 'toggle' action for any button to open a 'more-info' dialog, navigate, or call a service.

 ## Installation